Manage updates in Azure Stack Hub

 Microsoft software updates and hotfixes

 An update alert for Microsoft software updates and hotfixes will appear in the Update blade for Azure Stack Hub instances that are connected to the internet.
-If the Update blade isn't displayed, restart the infrastructure management controller VM.

 If your instance isn't connected and you would like to be notified about each hotfix release, subscribe to the RSS feed.